 - 1. Explain FDI and it's need. - 2.
 Examine the importance of FDI in the present context. - 3.
 Explain the FDI policy of the Government of India soon after independence. - 4.
 What are the different ways through which FDI can come?
 Explain. - 5.
 Examine the FDI policy in India before liberalization. - 6.
-Explain the special features of FDI policy during 1968-80. - 7.
-Comment upon the Opening up period of the FDI policy. - 8.
-Explain the main features of the FDI policy after liberalization. - 9.
-Comment upon the major recommendations of the S.K.Singh Committee.
+What are the different periods so far as FDI policy is concerned and what are their specific characteristics? - 7.
+Explain the special features of FDI policy during 1968-80. - 8.
+Comment upon the Opening up period of the FDI policy. - 9.
+Explain the main features of the FDI policy after liberalization. - 10.
+Comment upon the major recommendations of the S.K.Singh Committee. - 11.
+Describe the major steps taken during 2004-2005 to attract FDI. - 12.
+Examine the source and sector wise distribution of FDI. - 13.
+Bring an international comparison with regards to FDI flow.